-Negative informational externality produced by phenomenon of informational cascade has drawn quite a lot of attention in economic literature.
-Hence, finding mechanisms useful in eliminating or at least minimising this externality are of quite an interest.
+Negative informational externality produced by phenomenon of informational cascade has attracted concern in economic literature.
+Consequently, it may be of a some interest to find mechanisms useful in eliminating or at least in minimising this externality.
 The paradox whereby burning a piece of information in a first stage of the sequential decisional process could turn to be a social improvement in a later stage was indeed worth investigating.
 This was our task.
-Our empirical results show that this decisional mechanism actually leads to behaviour more consistent with the theory that in turn produces a social improvement.
+Our empirical results show that this decisional mechanism actually leads to a behaviour more consistent with the theory that in turn produces a social improvement.
 If supported by further analyses - aimed, for example, to design an implementable self-enforcing mechanism - our result may open new challenging scenarios once applied to reality.